bjdash/apic-docs/designer/export-docs.md

 APIC also allows you to export your API design in below formats.

-* Open API Specifications \(OAS\/Swagger 2\)
+* Open API Specifications \(OAS\Swagger 2\)
 * Raw Data.
-This can be shared with other users to import the design into their workspace.
+This can be shared with other APIC users to import the design into their workspace.

 ![](/assets/APIC-docs-home.PNG)